Welcome to the definitive guide to sales prospecting with video!

-First off, if you are still prospecting with plain emails you are selling yourself and your offering short.
-It is 2018 and there are very affordable technology platforms, (shameless plug) like Dubb, that allow people to leverage the power of video to maximize their sales prospecting efforts.
+It is 2019 and there are very affordable technology platforms like Dubb that allow individuals and companies alike to leverage the power of video to maximize their sales prospecting efforts.

 Why prospecting with video?